dimikave/data_analysis_course_auth/Semester Project/README.md

-# Semester Project Data Analysis - Covid19 Positivity Rate Topics
+# Semester Project Data Analysis - Covid Positivity Rate Data Analysis in Europe
 This folder contains the files for the semester project of Data Analysis Course.

 Specifically, the files have the following format: